 In the final analysis, any disposable income is tested against the amount of debt that could be paid over a five year span.
 If the number is high enough, the person taking the test is kicked out of chapter 7, and must consider either a chapter 13 payment plan, or no bankruptcy filing.

 The Chapter 7 means test is spelled out on a form called the B22A.
 The form links the user to IRS pages with the applicable income and expense standards for the state, county, and region of the filer in order to determine eligibility to file Chapter 7.

 This article summarizes the Chapter 7 means test.
-Means testing under Chapter 13 differs, outlined on bankruptcy Form B22C.
+The test differs under Chapter 13, as outlined on bankruptcy Form B22C.